Code-Institute-Submissions/portfolio-18/README.md

 #### Delete Project

-The delete-run page allows the user or admin-user to delete the currently selected run.
+The delete button allows the admin or to delete chosen project

-#### Update Project
+#### Edit/Update Project

-The update-run page allows the user or admin-user to update the currently selected run.
+The update button allows the admin to redirect to update form and edit/updated the currently selected project.

 #### Logout Page